What is Internal Linking?

 2. Don’t go overboard with links.

 Only link to other content if and when it makes sense.
-A good rule of thumb is to link to each term once, the first time it’s mentioned.
-For example, in the intro to this post, the first mention of SEO is a link, but all other mentions are plain text.
+A good rule of thumb is to link to each term once, the first time it’s mentioned, and not again within the same piece unless it’s absolutely necessary.

-Don’t force links into your content and don’t overdo them.
 Links are sort of like keywords: they should feel natural and make sense.

 3. Make your links obvious.

-Don’t be sneaky about your links.
-Make sure that links are differentiated from your other text with a different color and an underline.
 Users won’t be able to navigate to another page if they don’t know it exists and links shouldn’t only be for Google.

 Make your links useful to both users and bots, not just one or the other.